zeruuu/every-calculator/README.md

 # every-calculator
-My attempt to recreate every kind of calculator online using Javascript
+My attempt to recreate every kind of calculator online using **JavaScript**

+**Progress:**
+- Number Conversions
+  - Decimal to Binary
+  - Binary to Decimal